mvolkmann/blog/src/webassembly.md

 ### Variable Instructions

-Local variables are always mutable.
-They cannot be initialized when they are declared, so there is no point in making them immutable.
+Global variables are declared at the module level, not inside functions.

-Global variables are immutable by default.
+They are immutable by default.
 To declare a global variable to be mutable, specify its type as `(mut {type})`.

+Local variables are declared inside functions and the declarations must appear at the beginning of the function before any other instructions.
+Local variables cannot be initialized when they are declared, so they are always mutable.

 The instructions in the table below declare, get, and set local and global variables.